-(a) Marcellus, Haynesville and Eagle Ford accounted for approximately 51%, 31%, and 18%, respectively, of our estimated proved reserves by volume as of December 31, 2022.

-(b) Estimated future net revenue represents the estimated future revenue to be generated from the production of proved reserves, net of estimated production and future development costs, using pricing differentials and costs under existing economic conditions as of December 31, 2022, and assuming commodity prices as set forth below.
-For the purpose of determining prices used in our reserve reports, we used the unweighted arithmetic average of the prices on the first day of each month within the 12-month period ended December 31, 2022.
-The prices used in our PV-10 measure were \$6.36 per mcf of natural gas, \$93.67 per bbl of oil and \$43.58 per bbl of NGL, before basis differential adjustments.
-These prices should not be interpreted as a prediction of future prices, nor do they reflect the value of our commodity derivative instruments in place as of December 31, 2022.
+- (a) Marcellus and Haynesville accounted for approximately 73% and 27%, respectively, of our estimated proved reserves by volume as of December 31, 2023. - (b) Estimated future net revenue represents the estimated future revenue to be generated from the production of proved reserves, net of estimated production and future development costs, using pricing differentials and costs under existing economic conditions as of December 31, 2023, and assuming commodity prices as set forth below.
+For the purpose of determining prices used in our reserve reports, we used the unweighted arithmetic average of the prices on the first day of each month within the 12-month period ended December 31, 2023.
+The price used in our PV-10 measure was \$2.64 per Mcf of natural gas, before basis differential adjustments.
+This price should not be interpreted as a prediction of future prices, nor does it reflect the value of our commodity derivative instruments in place as of December 31, 2023.
 The amounts shown do not give effect to non-property-related expenses, such as corporate general and administrative expenses and debt service, or to depreciation, depletion and amortization.
-The present value of estimated future net revenue typically differs from the standardized measure because the former does not include the effects of estimated future income tax expense of \$6.4 billion as of December 31, 2022.
+The present value of estimated future net revenue typically differs from the standardized measure because the former does not include the effects of estimated future income tax expense of \$94 million as of December 31, 2023.